prosk-sudo/prosk-sudo/README.md

 ---

-- 🔭 I’m currently working on making a SAT Solver in Haskell!
+- 🔭 I’m currently working on making a discord bot with many features!

 - 🌱 I’m currently learning **HTML, CSS and JavaScript** for building my own website :)